doshprompt/angular-frontload-data/README.md

 > Bundle your mostly immutable remote data into angular constant(s) at build-time.

-Outputs a minified version of the file by default.
+It outputs a minified version of the file by default.

 ## Install